SADMANGaming/vcodlib-1.5/docs/cvars.md

   * Type: Int
   * Default: `"0"`
   * Effect: If set to 1 it will send game team say messages to Discord.

+ * `sv_botHook`
+  * Type: Int
+  * Default: `"0"`
+  * Effect: If set to 1 you can use vcodlib GSC bot methods, if set to 0 you can't use vcodlib bot GSC bot methods.